RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 required: Yes
 default value: None
 format: \<package\>:\<function name\>
-description: The package and function to be used by the RPC interface
+description: The package and function to be used by the RPC interface.